Chronic Pain and Language: A Topic Modelling Approach to Personal Pain Descriptions: Background and Related Work

 \section{Background and Related Work}

-The experience of pain, resulting from a noxious stimulus, dependent on its temporal pattern of activity, bodily distribution, and other aspects, is moulded by a set of multi-domain cognitive factors, both individual and sociocultural.
-Some of these, that have been found to influence pain perception and corresponding suffering, are the emotional state, beliefs and expectations, and the behaviour towards the situation \citep{hansen2005psychology, azevedo2012epidemiology}.
+The experience of pain, dependent on its temporal pattern of activity, bodily distribution, and other aspects, is moulded by multi-domain cognitive factors, both individual and sociocultural.
+Some of these, known to influence pain perception and corresponding suffering, are emotional states, beliefs, expectations, and behaviours \citep{hansen2005psychology, azevedo2012epidemiology}.
 Language has been found to convey part of this information \citep{melzack1971language, wilson2009language}.
-Understanding the language of pain and how it is used for expressing specific types of pain experiences allows us to build a linguistic model of pain descriptions.
+Understanding how the language of pain is used for expressing specific types of pain experiences allows us to build a linguistic model of pain descriptions.
 Similar descriptions of pain might describe similar characteristics of different experiences of pain.
-Allowing these descriptions to be characterized by their semantic topics allows us to quantify the relations between different experiences in this abstract space.
+Characterizing these descriptions by their semantic topics allows us to quantify the relations between different experiences in this abstract space.
 Also, it may be possible to characterize specific types of pain by their associated semantic topics.
+Even though not directly applied to the language of pain, NLP techniques have seen an increase in health-related applications.
+An important application is the extraction of mental health features from social media texts, showing that informal language can be used to accurately classify users as having or not mental health problems \citep{yates2017depression, cohan2018smhd}.
+Other works focused on extracting entities and relations, such as symptoms, also from social media texts \citep{foufi2019mining, nzali2017patients}.

-The task of topic modelling focuses on extracting implicit (latent) information in a given document from a collection, explicitly representing it with that information.
+Topic modelling focuses on extracting latent information in a given document from a collection.
 Plus, topics can be characterized by themselves when they are attributed with ”meaning”, given the context of a problem.
-Traditional models, such as LDA \citep{blei2003latent} and NMF \citep{lee1999learning}, take a vocabulary-based representation of the collection, e.g. Bag-of-Words (BoW) or Term Frequency / Inverse Document Frequency (TFIDF), and extract topics following probabilistic and matrix factorization approaches, respectively.
+Models, such as LDA \citep{blei2003latent} and NMF \citep{lee1999learning}, take a vocabulary-based representation of the collection, e.g. Bag-of-Words (BoW) or Term Frequency / Inverse Document Frequency (TFIDF), and extract topics following probabilistic and matrix factorization approaches, respectively.
+Certain contexts focus on short-text, where the document length shifts from the hundreds of words to the hundreds of characters, such as data from online platforms (e.g. Twitter).
+In our case, we deal with spontaneous accounts of experiences of pain, which resemble short texts.
+Extracting topics from short texts presents challenges that the traditional models are not capable of efficiently overcoming, specifically the difficulty in capturing word co-occurrence information, due to noise and sparsity.